comododragon/sdx-ocl-profcounter/README.md

 * Add support for NDRange kernels;
 * Currently, timestamp requests are enqueued in a FIFO for global memory write.
 If this FIFO is full, further requests are dropped.
 It would be nice to implement some logic to avoid dropping OR notifying the used that timestamps were dropped;
 * The ```SequentialWriter``` module is extremely simple, performing non-pipelined sequential writes of 64-bit words.
-It should be improved to perform pipelined burst writes and make use of the FIFOs from the AXI4 Slave interface.
+It should be improved to perform pipelined burst writes and make use of the FIFOs from the AXI4 Slave interface;
+* Guarantee that the placeholder calls will not affect scheduling in any case;
+* Further study on the effects of automatic pipelining of non-pipelineable loops when ProfCounter is inserted.

 ## Acknowledgements